 It is common knowledge that eating a diet high in refined sugars such as sweets, chocolates, cakes, and sugary drinks can cause plaque build-up and tooth decay.
-Sugary and acidic fruit and vegetables can also contribute damage your teeth.
-However, what is less well known is how other factors influence your teeth (often negatively), such as continuous grazing, brushing your teeth after eating, wine, stress and nail biting, leading to the need for various different dental treatments to treat or mitigate the damage in question.
+Sugary and acidic fruit and vegetables can also contribute to long-term damage to your teeth.
+However, what is less well known is how other factors influence your teeth (often negatively), such as continuous grazing, brushing your teeth after eating, wine, stress and nail-biting, leading to the need for various different dental treatments to treat or mitigate the damage in question.

 Teeth are made of four different types of tissue called Pulp, Dentin, Enamel and Cementum.
 The Pulp is the inner bit of teeth and is made up of connective tissue, nerves and red blood vessels which nourish the tooth.
 The Dentin surrounds the pulp and is a yellow hard material which is covered by Enamel.
 The role of Enamel is to protect teeth from harmful bacteria and changes in temperature and ph.
 Cementum holds the teeth in place in the jawbone.
 It is hard as bone.

-Our mouths are kept hydrated by saliva, a substance made of water and enzymes which not only keeps the mouth moist, but also helps you breakdown food, chew, taste and swallow, fights germs in your teeth and prevents bad breath.
+Our mouths are kept hydrated by saliva, a substance made of water and enzymes which not only keep the mouth moist but also help you break down food, chew, taste and swallow, fight germs in your teeth and prevent bad breath.
 It also contains proteins and minerals in it that protect against tooth decay and gum disease.
 Saliva is released from the salivary glands in our cheeks and the bottom of our mouth and is released when you chew or suck.

 Whilst saliva plays a very important role in protecting teeth from decay, it should only be present in the mouth when we eat or drink.
-Continuous grazing and snacking all day, can cause the saliva to combine with bacteria naturally present in the mouth, and sugars present in the food we eat, and increase the risk of tooth decay.
+Continuous grazing and snacking all day can cause the saliva to combine with bacteria naturally present in the mouth, and sugars present in the food we eat increase the risk of tooth decay.
 Continuously chewing on chewing gum can also have similar effects.

 It is important that to prevent this over saliva production, meals are taken at regular intervals with at least three-hour gaps in between, to maintain blood sugar levels and yet prevent tooth decay.
 The best routine would be breakfast as soon as you wake up at around 8, a snack at 11, lunch at 1, a snack at 4 and dinner at 7, with gaps in between to allow breaks in saliva stimulation.

-Instead in stress our brains give us Adrenaline hormone to give our muscles energy to run (the flight part of the fight or fight response) away and increases our appetite for simple refined carbohydrate sugars which give us lots of quick and short-lasting energy.
+Instead in stress our brains give us Adrenaline hormone to give our muscles energy to run (the flight part of the flight or fight response) away and increase our appetite for simple refined carbohydrate sugars which give us lots of quick and short-lasting energy.
 Stress therefore also increases our desire for tooth decaying sugary substances.

-Brushing your teeth after consuming highly acidic foods or beverages, worsens the negative affects on teeth.
-This is because the acidic weakens the Enamel and then the toothbrush wears down on this.
+Brushing your teeth after consuming highly acidic foods or beverages, worsens the negative effects on teeth.
+This is because the acidity weakens the Enamel and then the toothbrush wears down on this.
 Therefore, a dentist will advise not to eat or drink for at least an hour after consuming food or drink, or two to three hours for acidic meals.